-- 2.1 All work must be submitted in the format specified by the date and times determined and notified to students at the start of the session/semester via the Module Blackboard site. - 2.2 There should be a programme level approach to submission deadlines and submission deadlines should normally fall on a Tuesday, Wednesday or Thursday, with a preferred deadline time of 9am, 1pm or 4pm.
-These timings allow optimum access to student support in the case of network or other issues. - 2.3 Submission deadlines should be considered across the whole Programme, seeking to avoid the bunching of assessment for the student experience and to help manage staff marking workloads. - 2.4 Submission deadline dates should be timed to enable processing of the assessment, including marking and moderation, at the next assessment board point. - 2.5 Where there is network failure and BlackboardTM, PebblePadTM, TurnitinTM or the University network is not accessible at the time of submission or in the 12-hour period before that time, the submission deadline will be amended to the next working day on

-- which Blackboard, Pebblepad or Turnitin or the network becomes available. - 2.6 Work submitted beyond the submission date but within 3 working days/72 hours (ie excluding weekends, public holidays and periods of University closure) will be accepted as an unauthorised late submission.
-The maximum mark that can be awarded will be the pass mark (40% Levels 3-6; 50% Level 7).
-Tutorial support for the subject should not be available during this period but Learning Support will continue to be available as will Technical Support especially in regard to facilities and health and safety. - 2.7 Unauthorised late submission applies only to the first assessment of coursework, and not to authorised extensions, deferred assessment or reassessment.
-It also does not apply to timed assessments such as presentations, group work, exhibitions or performances, which have the status of examinations. - 2.8 Work submitted beyond 3 working days (ie excluding weekends, public holidays and periods of University closure only) after the submission date will be regarded as non-submission and awarded zero ). - 2.9 Authorised extensions to submission may be agreed through formal extension procedures, in line with the University's Extenuating Circumstances Procedures and Institute's published procedures. - 2.10 Where known extenuating circumstances, approved by the EC Panel, prevent the student from engaging in the assessment, the University Progression and Award Board may void the assessment and offer a deferred assessment.
+- 2.1 All work must be submitted in the format specified by the date and times determined and notified to students at the start of the session/semester via the Programme Handbook and Module Blackboard site. - 2.2 There should be a programme level approach to submission deadlines and submission deadlines should normally fall on a Tuesday, Wednesday or Thursday, with a preferred deadline time of 9am, 1pm or 4pm.
+These timings allow optimum access to student support in the case of network or other issues. - 2.3 Submission deadlines should be considered across the whole Programme, seeking to avoid the bunching of assessment for the student experience and to help manage staff marking workloads. - 2.4 Submission deadline dates should be timed to enable processing of the assessment, including marking and moderation, at the next assessment board point. - 2.5 Where there is network failure and BlackboardTM, PebblePadTM, TurnitinTM or the University network is not accessible at the time of submission or in the 12-hour period before that time, the submission deadline will be amended to the next working day on which Blackboard, Pebblepad or Turnitin or the network becomes available. - 2.6 Work submitted beyond the submission date but within 3 working days (ie excluding weekends, public holidays and periods of University closure only) will be accepted as an unauthorised late submission.
+The maximum mark that can be awarded will be the pass mark (40% Levels 3-6; 50% Level 7(M)).
+Tutorial support for the subject should not be available during this period but Learning Support will continue to be available (Academic Regulation F6.2) as will Technical Support especially in regard to facilities and health and safety. - 2.7 Unauthorised late submission applies only to the first assessment of coursework, and not to authorised extensions, deferred assessment or reassessment.
+It also does not apply to timed assessments such as presentations, group work, exhibitions or performances, which have the status of examinations. - 2.8 Work submitted beyond 3 working days (ie excluding weekends, public holidays and periods of University closure only) after the submission date will be regarded as non-submission and awarded zero (Academic Regulation F6.2). - 2.9 Authorised extensions to submission may be agreed by the module or nominated tutor for valid reasons, on application by the student through Institutional procedures.
+An extension may normally be given for up to 2 weeks (14 days including 10 working days).
+Extensions beyond 2 weeks may only be given in exceptional circumstances.
+Deadlines for extensions must allow time for internal and external moderation before the designated Module Confirmation Board.
+No penalty will be applied to the mark where an extension is approved, provided the work is submitted to the re-negotiated deadline. - 2.10 Where known extenuating circumstances, approved by the EC Panel, prevent the student from submitting by the due date, the University Progression and Award Board may offer to void or waive the assessment (see, Appendix 3e, 6.2.1).